A Behind-the-Scenes Look at My Book on Relationships: What Was I Thinking?

 - Chapter One: Knowing It - A Short Story

-I start out in the first chapter with a short story of an experience I had meeting a wonderful woman.
+I set the stage in the first chapter with a short story of an experience I had meeting a wonderful woman.
 In the years we were together I found myself really knowing that she was the one.
-However, I failed to allow myself to respond to that feeling because I thought I was finding too many problems with her.
-Further into the book I discuss how the problems were only in my head.
+However, I failed to respond to that feeling because I thought I was finding too many problems with her.
+Later in the book I discuss how the problems were only in my head.

 - Chapter Two: Vision